Setmoth/project1/README.md

 #Login
 -User must exist
--password must match with stored passwords
+-password must match with stored password

 #Search
 user can search on (parts of) isbn, title, author.
-THe results are presented as links so a user can link to the detailpage(title.htm)
+The results are presented as links so a user can link to the detailpage(title.htm)

 #Title
-show details of a book, including ratings as provided via GOODREAD.com.
-It also shows a list of local reviews and a user can add a review for this book
+Shows details of a book, including ratings as provided via GOODREAD.com.
+It also shows a list of local reviews and a user can add a review for this book (one review per book only)

+#API
+calling the API will result in a JSON-reply or a 404 in case not found